apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   details.
 Defaults to false.

 * `tail_buffer` : The amount of memory buffer space allocated for holding freshly enqueued message.
-Defaults to 64k.
+Defaults to `640k`.

-* `consumer_buffer` : The amount of memory buffer space allocated to each subscription for receiving messages.
-Defaults to 256k.

 * `persistent` : If set to false, then the queue will not persistently store it's message.
 Defaults to true.